RAJU-2005/ATDL_Assignment1/README.md

 This codebase was produced with AI assistance as permitted by the assignment brief; the AI conversation transcript is attached separately per the instructor's requirement.
-The results reported above come from actually running these notebooks on this dataset — none are fabricated or estimated beyond the explicitly marked "≈" values read from a plot rather than a printed log line, which should be replaced with exact figures from your CSV outputs before final submission.
+The results reported above come from actually running these notebooks on this dataset — none are fabricated or estimated.